 If you are especially fond of beer, you will certainly love the Raliegh Beer Garden.
 Since Raleigh city has over 350 unique beer taps, you can find all of those different flavors here.
 The 30-plus breweries throughout the city have crafted some incredible flavors over the years.

 The giant 8,500-square-foot venue will give you plenty of room to try out the various taps and check out the different flavors.
 There is a rooftop bar, three different floors, an outside patio, plenty of space outdoors, and all of the beer you could want.

 One of the major selling points of living in Raleigh has to be the incredible food you can eat in the city.
 You can find a dizzying selection of some of the city’s best foods and so much more.
 And the best place to find all of this incredible food is the Morgan Street Food Hall.

 You will especially love the Morgan Street Food Hall if you want more local food from the city.
 You will be able to choose from over 20 unique types of food throughout the 22,000 square feet repurposed warehouse.

 While the Morgan Food Hall specializes in southern food and food specific to Raleigh, Transfer Co. focuses more on international cuisine.
 With over 50,000 square feet of space, it’s a great place for everyone to comfortably sit and enjoy their food.
 The venue is a repurposed warehouse with a bright and vibrant indoor space.

-Inside, you can find vendors for Asian, Italian, and Mexican food, among others.
+Inside, you can find vendors for Asian, Italian, and Mexican food.
 You can even find plenty of wine and beer from some of the best breweries in the city to wash down your food.